SamuraiWriter7/multi-wing-gpt-autonomy-architecture/README.md

 A mature GPT system should not depend on one undifferentiated intelligence.

-It should rely on clearly defined roles, mutual correction, governed action, and human authority.
+It should rely on clearly defined roles, mutual correction, governed action, human authority, and reviewable evidence.

 In this architecture:

 > Autonomy is not freedom from structure.
 > Autonomy is structure refined into governed operation.

+And in the standardization-oriented layer:

+> Capability requires boundaries.
+> Autonomy requires governance.
+> Conformance requires evidence.